 Fulminant Hepatic Failure (FHF)

-A second form of acute liver failure is FHF, a relatively rare condition characterized by a rapid deterioration of liver function with altered mental state and coagulopathy in individuals without known pre-existing liver disease.
+Another form of acute liver failure is fulminant hepatic failure, or FHF, a relatively rare condition characterized by a rapid deterioration of liver function with altered mental state and coagulopathy in individuals without known pre-existing liver disease.
 The most frequent causes include drug or toxin-induced liver injury, viral hepatitis, autoimmune disease and hypoperfusion.
-Two thousand cases of FHF are estimated to occur in the United States each year.
-The standard-of-care includes liver transplantation, although these patients tend to progress very rapidly and may succumb to their disease before a suitable organ is made available.
-We believe the ELAD System may provide patients with a bridge-to-transplant, or potentially, recovery without transplantation.
+Two thousand cases of FHF are estimated to occur in the U.S. each year.
+The standard of care includes liver transplantation, and these patients get priority on the liver transplant list although they tend to progress very rapidly and may succumb to their disease before a suitable organ becomes available.
+We believe the ELAD System may provide these patients with a bridge-to-transplant, or potentially, recovery without transplantation.